-Kraken Image Optimizer.
+Optimole.
 It automatically optimizes every new image that you upload to your site.
 No additional work needed on your part.
 It also serves your images via an optimized CDN, making the whole site much quicker.

 As you can see, the best WordPress plugins are those that save me time.

 Here’s the complete list of the best WordPress plugins from our experts; each one under its general category: